fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-10-03-chunkyard-explained.md

 After the initial password prompt Chunkyard will perform the following
 operations:

-- The file `hello-world.txt` is read and split it into pieces (chunks) using the [FastCdc][fastcdc] algorithm.
+- The file `hello-world.txt` is read and split into pieces (chunks) using the [FastCdc][fastcdc] algorithm.
 Since text files tend to be rather small, we'll most likely end up with a single chunk
 - Each chunk will be AES (Galois/Counter Mode) encrypted using a 256 bit key